neildahiya/neildahiya/content/lines/index.md

 ***

-Be so good that they can't ignore you.
+_Be so good that they can't ignore you._

 ***

-Instead of speculating what may make you great, get out there and start **doing**.
-Do not look for perfection or even greatness, but instead signs of “good” and start making tangible progress.
+_Instead of speculating what may make you great, get out there and start **doing**.
+Do not look for perfection or even greatness, but instead signs of “good” and start making tangible progress._

+***

+_Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for. ― Epicurus_

 ***